fncbook/fnc/chapter3/house.md

 This observation leads to the idea of the *Q-less QR factorization*, in which the full or thin $\mathbf{Q}$ is never computed explicitly.
 This is the variant used by Julia's `qr`.
 The returned value `Q` used within {numref}`Function {number} <function-lsqrfact>` is of a special type that allows Julia to perform `Q'*b` efficiently for the least-squares solution.

-In [Exercise 8](#problem-house-flops) you are asked to derive the following result about the Q-less factorization.
+In @problem-house-flops you are asked to derive the following result about the Q-less factorization.

 (theorem-house-flops)=
 :::{prf:theorem}